openhab/openhab-addons/bundles/org.openhab.io.hueemulation/README.md

 2. Navigate with your browser to "http://your-openhab-ip/api/status" to check the self test report.

+If you use the port forwarding way, the self-test page will not be able to correctly determine if your installation works on port 80.
+A reverse proxy is recommended.

 Depending on the firmware version of your Amazon Echo, it may not support colored bulbs or switches.
 Please assign "ColorLighting" and "Switchable" to the `WhiteLights` type as explained above.

 Also note that Amazon Echos are stubborn as.
 You might need to remove all former recognized devices multiple times and perform the search via different Echos and also the web or mobile application.

-It might help to lower the emulated bridge version in the configuration as described above,
+It might help to (temporarly) lower the emulated bridge version in the configuration as described above,

 ## Text configuration example